In order to worship God in Spirit and Truth, we must be born of the Divine Spirit and accept the Truth as it is in Jesus.

 The God of heaven is not confined to temples made with hands

-God designs us to find a place in the heavenly temple.
+God designs us to find a place in the Heavenly Sanctuary.

 Worship God in the beauty of holiness

-The psalmist said: If I regard iniquity in my heart, the Lord will not hear me.
+The Scriptures say: If I regard iniquity in my heart, the Lord will not hear me.
 How can prayers of people now be heard while iniquity is regarded by them?